QuantEcon/lecture-python-intro/_sources/cagan_adaptive.md

 ## Overview

-This lecture is a sequel or prequel to the lecture {doc}`cagan_ree`.
+This lecture is a sequel or prequel to {doc}`cagan_ree`.

 We'll use linear algebra to do some experiments with  an alternative "monetarist" or  "fiscal" theory of  price levels.

 Like the model in {doc}`cagan_ree`, the model asserts that when a government persistently spends more than it collects in taxes and prints money to finance the shortfall, it puts upward pressure on the price level and generates persistent inflation.

 Instead of the "perfect foresight" or "rational expectations" version of the model in {doc}`cagan_ree`, our model in the present lecture is an "adaptive expectations"  version of a model that  {cite}`Cagan` used to study the monetary dynamics of hyperinflations.

 It combines these components: